 The 416 Fire started at about 10 a.m. on June 1, 2018, approximately 10 miles north of Durango, CO.
-Rocky Mountain Type 1 Incident Management Team is managing the fire.
-The fire is burning on the west side of State Highway 550 on some private land and on the San Juan National Forest.
-The fire is burning in grass, brush, and timber.
-The Weather conditions remain critical and fuels are ideal for significant fire growth.
-The fire has been very active and continues to burn in rough and inaccessible terrain.
-Many homes have been evacuated and structure protection is in place.
+The Portland National Incident Management Organization (NIMO) team, Joe Reinarz Incident Commander, was the last team managing the fire.
+The fire burned on the west side of State Highway 550 on some private land and on the San Juan National Forest in grass, brush, and timber.
+The fire has been less active for about a week and has received significant rain.
+The NIMO Team passed the fire back to the San Juan National Forest at noon July 10th.

 |Current as of|

 |Date of Origin||Friday June 01st, 2018 approx. 10:02 AM|

 |Location||13 miles north of Durango, CO|